MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 > [!NOTE]

-> If you are upgrading to Operations Manager 2019 from a previous version or installing a new Operations Manager 2019 environment, follow the steps above to provide **Log on as a service** permission to Run as accounts.
+> If you are upgrading to Operations Manager 2019 from a previous version or installing a new Operations Manager 2019 environment, follow the steps above to provide **Log on as a service** permission to Run As accounts.

 ## Change log on type for a health service